qvantel/kafka-explorer/README.md

 ### Search Terms

 At least one search term is required and up to four can be used in parallel.
-When using multiple terms, kafka explorer will show results that don't match **any** of the excluded and match **all** of the included (if any).
+When using multiple terms, Kafka Explorer will show results that don't match **any** of the excluded and match **all** of the included (if any).

 ### Start Timestamp